qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/checkbox.rst

 Description
 -----------
 The CheckBox is a common widget found in many GUI applications.
 A CheckBox can be checked or not checked, either by mouse or keyboard.
 When the tri-state mode is enabled, there is an additional third state.
-The third state means that the CheckBox was neither not checked nor checked, i.e. the state of the CheckBox is undetermined.
+The third state means that the CheckBox was neither checked nor unchecked, i.e. the state of the CheckBox is undetermined.

 The CheckBox supports an optional plain text.